 fn main() { MainWindow::new().unwrap().run().unwrap(); } slint::slint! { export component MainWindow inherits Window { Text { text: "hello world"; color: green; } } }

 GTK is a popular, cross-platform, object-oriented widget toolkit developed by The GNOME Project.
-It’s used for building portable GUI applications that work on Unix, Windows, and macOS systems in a number of languages, from Python to JavaScript, C, and Rust.
+It is used for building portable GUI applications that work on Unix, Windows, and macOS systems in several languages, from Python to JavaScript, C, and Rust.

-There are various versions of the GTK project, like GTK 3, with changes and upgrades to each version.
+There are various versions of the GTK project, each with its own changes and upgrades.

 The gtk-rs project provides safe Rust bindings for GNOME stack-based libraries, like the GTK 3 and GTK 4 libraries.
 The gtk3-rs